danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 Not assigning blame when something goes wrong, but looking to the process and how it can be improved to avoid this kind of error in the future.

+Feeling safe to ask questions without ever hearing “I can't believe you didn’t know that”, propose alternative solutions or architectures.
+Flatten hierarchy, i.e. its ok for a junior to question a senior, avoid assigning blame when something goes wrong.
+An effective team uses the opportunity to learn what happened and how to prevent something similar from happening again

 ## TODO
 * Make the meetings points level 3 sub-sections
-* Lines of communication reference re: team size
 * Caveat - based on my experience, of course there are many more teams and companies I haven’t worked at that may have different lessons learned, your mileage may vary
-* Where does effective communication (between engineers and between engineers and product) fit in?
+* Where does effective communication (between engineers and between engineers and product) fit in - maybe in Culture of Writing section?
+  * You could have a team of genius developers that can solve every leet code interview question ever written but still not have an effective team if the engineers struggle to understand the user stories, or recognize when there’s additional clarifications to go to PM with.
+This is sometimes called “soft skills”, but I consider it just as critical as the ability to code.
+* Fill in rotate assignments section
+* Fill in psychological safety section
 * Traceability: Eg: Jira ticket can either have the requirements, or just high level and point to a Wiki/Confluence doc with more details.
 Every Git commit and PR should reference ticket number.
 Then future developers that are maintaining code can git blame, find the jira ticket, then find the detailed requirements to fully understand why the current code behaves as it does.
 They can also find the PR which should contain instructions about how to exercise that feature.
-* Rotate developers across different areas to spread knowledge, reduce lottery count
-* Dedicate some % of time to KTLO
 * Edit feature image
-* Reduce lines of communication img size
+* Reduce lines of communication img size (webp? maybe need different img format for gatsby-image?)
+* Add Objection to fullstack re: some people prefer to specialize
+* Also reference Martin Fowler post on developer effectiveness: https://martinfowler.com/articles/developer-effectiveness.html